ordina-jworks/ordina-jworks.github.io/_posts/2017-10-11-Stairway-To-Health.md

  - The data gets sent to the StairwayToHealth application
  - The StairwayToHealth application interprets and visualises the data

- In summary: We install sensors on the doors (things) to measure usage and we analyse the data to persuade people to move more.
+In summary: we install sensors on the doors (things) to measure usage and we analyse the data to persuade people to move more.
 The result is a good example of how IoT can influence our daily lives.
 Proximus  was able to provide us with all the building blocks available to offer a complete end-to-end solution!

 <img alt="dataflow" src="{{ '/img/stairwaytohealth/dataflow.jpg' | prepend: site.baseurl }}" class="image fit">